There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) seminar presentation (participatory tool); (2) critical essay, based on reading and reflection logs; and (3) project report, including a project presentation.
+Indicative assessments in this unit are as follows: (1) seminar presentation (participatory tool); (2) critical reading & writing, based on reading and reflection logs and one essay; and (3) individual place-based project, comprising a place description and a project presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)